paradox-computer/mount.ai/README.md

 # mount.ai
-mount.ai  a new directory project
+A new type of directory